 Jenny Lau Memorial Award

 This award was established in 1997 by friends and classmates in memory of Jenny Lau.
-The award recognizes the student who, like Jenny, is supportive of classmates, willing to listen, gives freely of her/himself, is cheerful, optimistic, warm, friendly, creative and loving.
+The award recognizes the student who, like Jenny, is supportive of classmates, willing to listen, gives freely of themselves, is cheerful, optimistic, warm, friendly, creative and loving.

 Melita Tantoco Apilado Memorial Scholarship